th-rpy/python_3.10_all_new_features/README.md

 - If you are under Windows, you just have to **Download Python Executable** Installer from [here](https://www.python.org/ftp/python/3.10.0/python-3.10.0a6-amd64.exe), then you need to **Run Executable Installer**.
 - If you are on MacOs, I can't help you.
 I am not rich enough to buy a Mac!!! 😒, but this [link](https://opensource.com/article/19/5/python-3-default-mac) may help you.

+Yeeeep, Python 3.10 is finally installed ✌ , now we can take a look at all the new features .
+Let's start 😉😎.